Liverpool Shopping Park: Phase 1

-Wilko, Next, Clarks and Greggs followed in early 2018.
+Eight more retailers Regatta, Superdrug, The Works and Footasylum and Wilko, Next, Clarks and Greggs followed in early 2018.

 All of the new retailers took space in the Western Quarter, the distinctive 'horseshoe' of 17 retail units that front onto Edge Lane.
 Greggs took a unit close to the park's main entrance, near to Chiquito and Subway.

+At November 2022.
+Nike opened at Edge Lane by the former Outfit (store) and on June 2023.
+Puregym opened at Edge Lane and on July 2024.
+Schuh opened at Edge Lane aswell.

-Phase 4 (2025)
+Phase 2 (2025)

 The final original part of the then-named Edge Lane Retail Park, which included a Hollywood Bowl and a McDonald's restaurant was closed and demolished in 2024 for redevelopment.
 The McDonald's restaurant was not affected by the redevelopment.

 The redevelopment of the area would include a redeveloped Hollywood Bowl, three restaurants operated by Nando's, Wagamama and Wingstop, a Tesla showroom and two drive thru's operated by Five Guys and Costa Coffee.

+At September 2026.
+Slim Chickens opened at Edge Lane by the former Chiqutio and Adam Cummings opened a Tribal Society store at Edge Lane by the former Clarks aswell.